loginov-rocks/BluetoothTerminal/README.md

 #### `void setCharacteristicValueSize(int size)`

-Set characteristic value size to be used.
-Optional, `20` bytes used by default.
-Should be called before `bluetoothTerminal.start()`, does not have impact if called after.
+Sets the size of the BLE characteristic value in bytes.
+Optional; if not set, `20` bytes will be used by default.
+It should be called before `bluetoothTerminal.start()`.
+If used after, the method will have no effect.

 Example: